Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

 \subsubsection{Natural Motion Filtering (NMF)}

-To further refine our approach, we introduce \textbf{Natural Motion Filtering (NMF)} to filter out motions that should not be classified as memorized due to natural occurrence.
-NMF targets two specific cases: \begin{enumerate} \item \textbf{Camera panning}: This effect involves uniform motion across all pixels in the same direction.
+To further refine our approach, we introduce \textbf{Natural Motion Filtering (NMF)} to filter out motions that should not be classified as memorized due to natural occurrence, targeting the two cases below.

+\textbf{Camera panning}: This effect involves uniform motion across all pixels in the same direction.
 We compute the \textbf{entropy} of the flow directions to quantify the diversity of pixel movement.
 Low entropy indicates uniform motion, which we consider natural and not memorized.
 Specifically, we compute the angle \(\theta_i\) of each optical flow vector \(\mathbf{f}_i\) and create a histogram of these angles.
 The entropy \(H\) is then calculated as:

 where \(p(\theta_i)\) is the probability of a flow vector having direction \(\theta_i\).
 If \(H\) falls below a threshold, the motion is classified as camera panning and is ignored.